BigPapaChas/gogok8s/README.md

       - us-west-2
       - eu-west-1
     format: "prod.${region}.${clusterName}"
+    extraUsers:
+      - name: admin
+        profile: prod-admin-write
 ```

-Each entry in `accounts` has the following fields:
+Each entry in `accounts` can have the following fields:
 - `name` - A convenient name you wish to give for this AWS account
 - `profile` - The AWS profile name used to list & describe EKS clusters
 - `regions` - The list of AWS regions that will be searched for EKS clusters
 - `format` - The format of the kubeconfig contexts, users, and clusters.
 By default, all kubeconfig resources will be
 named `${name}.${region}.${clusterName}`.
 For example, if the `Dev` account within the config file above had a cluster
 within the `us-east-1` region named `test-v1.20`, the kubeconfig context would be named `Dev.us-east-1.test-v1.20`.
+- `extraUsers` - Additional profiles to use when creating the kubeconfig contexts.
+This can be helpful when there are
+multiple kubernetes users/groups setup within the cluster with their own permissions.

 ## Syncing Clusters